floweredscarf/su25/labs/lab05/index.md

 section **twice** as it is useful (*hint: vital*) for the project!!

-> Then, if you have any time remaining after you submit this lab, spend some time implementing your `LinkedListDeque` for [Project 1](../../projects/deques) with your partner while you're still in lab!
+> Then, if you have any time remaining after you submit this lab, spend some time implementing your `LinkedListDeque` for [Project 1](../../projects/deques) in lab!
 You should now have all of the necessary skills to tackle the project.